andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 StyledTextModel provides a common mechanism for importing/exporting styled text into/from the model via the following methods:

-•	exportText(TextPos start, TextPos end, StyledOutput out)
+- exportText(TextPos start, TextPos end, StyledOutput out)
-•	TextPos replace(StyleResolver, TextPos start, TextPos end, String text, boolean createUndo)
+- TextPos replace(StyleResolver, TextPos start, TextPos end, String text, boolean createUndo)
-•	TextPos replace(StyleResolver, TextPos start, TextPos end, StyledInput in, boolean createUndo)
+- TextPos replace(StyleResolver, TextPos start, TextPos end, StyledInput in, boolean createUndo)

 The I/O classes **StyledInput** and **StyledOutput** provide the transport of individual **StyledSegment**s.

+At the control level, save() and load() methods allow for data transfer using any of the data formats supported by the underlying model.

-### View
+### Skin

+The default skin, implemented by the **RichTextAreaSkin** class, provides the visual representation of RichTextArea control.

-The main feature of RichTextArea is a virtualized text flow, where only a small number of paragraphs is laid out in a sliding window, enabling visualization and even editing of large models.
+The main feature of the default skin is a virtualized text flow, where only a small number of paragraphs is laid out in a sliding window, enabling visualization and even editing of large models.

 The size of the sliding window slightly exceeds the visible area, resulting in improved scrolling experience when paragraph heights differ.